What are the differences between BIMI and Apple Branded Mail, and do you need both for email branding?

 Over 25%

-Apple Mail is material, and the brand sends high-volume customer mail.
+Apple's supported Mail experiences are material and the brand sends high-volume customer mail.

-There are also cases where Apple Branded Mail matters even with a smaller Apple Mail share.
-Stores with physical locations, appointment-based services, financial institutions, travel brands, and healthcare senders benefit when the brand name and logo reduce confusion in time-sensitive inbox moments.
+Apple Branded Mail can still matter with a smaller audience share.
+Stores with physical locations, appointment-based services, financial institutions, travel brands, and healthcare senders can benefit when the brand name and logo reduce confusion around time-sensitive messages.

 ?